Willisaur/TAWG-Bot-Script/README.md

 2. **Data Collection:** The script fetches recent messages from these chats and parses check-ins.
 3. **Streak Calculation:** Streaks are updated based on whether users checked in for the day.
 4. **Leaderboard Generation:** A sorted leaderboard is created and posted to a GroupMe group.
-5. **Persistence:** Streaks are saved to an SQLite database for future runs.
+5. **Persistence:** Streaks are saved to a Supabase Postgres database for future runs.

 ## File Structure

 - `main.py` - Main logic for fetching check-ins, updating streaks, and posting the leaderboard.
+- `constants.py` - Stores configuration values and environment variables used throughout the project.
 - `requests_utils.py` - Utility functions for making HTTP requests.
 - `dump.py` - Utility for dumping user data from GroupMe for testing.
 - `tests/` - Unit tests and example data.